howardbdev/globetrotter-backend/dev-log.md

 - add Redux and establish our store -- at least a first draft DONE
 - start thinking about/drafting what our app will look like -- think about components
 - add a couple components

+# 2019-06-7

+add login functionality using sessions

+# 2019-06-11

+- add logout functionality
+  What does logout mean?
+  clearing session@!  (that was easy) prob delete /logout

+  How do we make this happen????

+- we can add signup functionality
+- we can think about our initial layout
+- we can think about routes -- adding react router
+-